 These Spiced Apple Cider Cupcakes with Apple Cider Cream Cheese Buttercream are one of my favorite fall recipes!
-Light and fluffy apple cakes with rich and creamy apple spice frosting!
+Light and fluffy spiced apple cider cakes with rich and creamy apple spice cream cheese buttercream!

 Move over, pumpkin spice!
 Let’s give some love to some Apple Spice!
 Really though, I love pumpkin spice, but it’s taking over the world.
 The day I saw pumpkin spice salmon was the day I decided we had a problem.
 These Spiced Apple Cider Cupcakes are JUST the ticket to break up the pumpkin-palooza we’re all obsessed with!
 (I’m still gonna chomp on some pumpkin spice cupcakes though).
 But first, APPLE SPICE!